-Retail is the largest private sector in the world, representing $6.6 billion worldwide.
+Retail is the largest private sector in the world.
 To rise above the vast competition, retailers must have well-trained staff, provide an exceptional customer experience, and continually monitor evolving customer preferences and behaviors.
-Knowledge management in retail can help provide that competitive edge.
+A smart approach to knowledge management can provide that competitive edge.

 Knowledge Management Processes in the Retail Industry